Odyssey

 1. Defining the schema: We identify which data our feature requires, and then we structure our schema to provide that data as intuitively as possible.

-2. Backend implementation: We build out our API using and fetch the required data from whichever contain it.
+2. Backend implementation: We build out our GraphQL API using Apollo Server and fetch the required data from whichever data sources contain it.
 In this first course, we will be using mocked data.
 In a following course, we'll connect our app to a live REST data source.

-3. Frontend implementation: Our client consumes data from our API to render its views.
+3. Frontend implementation: Our client consumes data from our GraphQL API to render its views.

 Which of these are benefits of schema-first design?